acapet/diag-NEMO-PISCES/README.md

 To use

     conda activate PISCES-DIAG
     python diag.py --dir <DIRECTORY>

 `<DIRECTORY>` should be a directory including outputs of NEMO-PISCES simulations.

-The script will search for any `*ptrc*.nc` files and issue a new file `*diag*.nc` with the same name structure, nc attributes, and containing the newly computed 2D diagnsotics.
+The script will search for any `*ptrc*.nc` files in the directory and issue a new file `*diag*.nc` with the same name structure, nc attributes, and containing the newly computed 2D diagnsotics.

 Note that the file and variable requirements depends on the list of requested diagnostics.